RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 #### Daemon Process

 By default, the `run_detached` property for all services is set to `true`.
 This property controls if the service is started as a daemon and detached from the AdminService.
 If set to true, the service's process running state is *not* affected by restarts of the AdminService.
 In essence, the service's process lifecycle is independent of the AdminService's process lifecycle.
-If `run_detached` is set to false, then the service's lifecycle followa the AdminService's lifecycle.
+If `run_detached` is set to false, then the service's lifecycle follows the AdminService's lifecycle.

 #### Environment Variables